 3. Dolphin & Whale watching trips in Elba

 You don’t have to go too far out to see them so the trips can be as short as 2-3 hours which is perfect for little ones.

 A smallish aquarium that gets completely different reviews, adults seem to think it is far too small and dull.
 Families seem to love.
 Something for that cloudy day, or late afternoon change of scene.

-5. Dig for Treasure in Museum in Rio Marina
+5. Dig for Treasure in Elba at Museum in Rio Marina